BrightTag/Crosstie/README.md

 ### <a name="types"></a>BrightTag.Types
 #### Description
-`BrightTag.Types` function returns a Boolean value that indicates whether a specified variable is any of the following:
+`BrightTag.Types.<isType>()` function returns a Boolean value that indicates whether a specified variable is any of the following:

   - isArray
   - isBoolean